baitingzbt/PEDA/README.md

   conda env create -f environment.yml conda activate peda_env
   ```

 ## Data Download
-Due to large storage space, not all variations are stored in this link.
-However, they contain all variations used in the paper experiments including ablation study.
+Due to large storage space, not all dataset variants are stored in this link.
+However, what's in the folder contain all dataset variants used in the paper experiments including ablation study.
 ```
 pip install gdown
 gdown --folder https://drive.google.com/drive/folders/1wfd6BwAu-hNLC9uvsI1WPEOmPpLQVT9k?usp=sharing --output data
 ```
-The "data" folder should be under "PEDA", with all dataset stored.
+The "data" folder should be under "PEDA" e.g.: `PEDA/data/env/data_name.pkl`
 ## Training
-Open the shell script below to double-check your CUDA devices and data path.
-Then run:
+First double-check your CUDA devices and data path in this shell script.
+Run the uniform experiments for all environments:
 ```
 sh all_env_uniform.sh
 ```